Let me shout at your screen for a sec…

 Anyway, if you’re a student—whether in high school or in college, this book will give you extremely specific advice on how to learn more while spending less time studying.

-Cramming, trying to do everything, not knowing how to prepare for specific tests—these are some of the problems that How to Become a Straight-A Student will solve for you.
+Cramming, trying to do everything, not knowing how to prepare for specific tests—these are some of the problems that this book.

 A Mind for Numbers – How to Excel in Math and Science (Even If You’ve Flunked Algebra)

-It contains a more detailed explanation of the science behind learning techniques presented in Learning How to Learn, so expect it to be a much longer version.
+It contains a more detailed explanation of the science behind learning techniques presented in Learning How to Learn, so expect it to be a much longer read.

-For example, thinking too hard for a solution is actually more counterproductive because of a phenomenon called Einstellung.
+For example, in the book, Dr. Oakley says that thinking too hard for a solution is actually more counterproductive in getting “unstuck” — and calls this phenomenon, Einstellung.
 This isn’t directly discussed in Learning How to Learn.

-But what do you know, it recommends Anki in the middle of the book!
+But what do you know, she recommends Anki in the middle of the book!

-Anki is the FREE app I personally use to learn information faster and then store them into my long term memory.
-If you’re interested in using that app, you can learn more about it here.
+I personally have used Anki to learn information faster and then store them into my long term memory.
+If you’re interested in using that app, I have a free Anki tutorial here on the blog.

-Brain Rules – This is like a Cheat Sheet for learning
+Brain Rules – For me, it’s like a cheat sheet of learning tips

 Deep Work – If you want to realize why you need to learn faster